five

 He smirked, shaking his blonde hair from his head.
 "I'm Doctor Hemmings, but you can call me Doctor Seth or just Seth."

 I remained silent, my unease never leaving.
-I could feel my heart picking up in pace, my fight or flight flooding my veins.
+I could feel my heart picking up in pace, the fight or flight flooding my veins.
 He hummed, watching me closer before scribbling things down on the clipboard.

 "Nothing to be nervous about!
 We will not hurt you.
 We're just trying to make you better."
 He rushed.
 "I just want to ask you a few questions and then I will answer any of yours."